 Beating the Bounds

 If you’d like to do the walk yourself, there are notes below.
-It can also be downloaded as a PDF.
+Beating the Bounds Leaflet.

 The walk begins at the Parish Centre, where parking is usually easy.
 As the walk is on footpaths, it is recommended that sensible footwear be worn.
 There are a number of stiles, kissing gates and a steep stepped footpath, which make access for pushchairs difficult.